-LRAT 3000-4000 provides functionality for importing and exporting saved test app settings for transfer to additional units, Link-Live, USB storage, or to other devices.
+LinkRunner 10G provides functionality for importing and exporting saved test app settings for transfer to additional units, Link-Live, USB storage, or to other devices.

 NOTE: You can import and export settings only between the same kind of NetAlly products.
-For example, both units must be LinkRunner AT 4000s for a transfer to work.
-You cannot import or export settings between a LinkRunner AT 3000 and a LinkRunner AT 4000.
+For example, both units must be LinkRunner 10Gs for a transfer to work.